ReehaThouheed/StromBreaker-Phishing-Stimulation/README.md

-# Storm Breaker Phishing Simulation 🚨
+# Phishing Simulation using StormBreaker 🚨

 ## Overview
 This project demonstrates a **phishing attack simulation** using **Storm Breaker** to highlight cybersecurity risks, including unauthorized access to: